Verifiable ML Agent Marketplace for DeFi

 Abstract

-This paper presents a decentralized protocol that enables the creation, discovery, and usage of artificial intelligence agents whose behavior is cryptographically verifiable on-chain.
-The protocol allows users to delegate capital or decision-making authority to off-chain AI agents while maintaining strict trust minimization guarantees.
-This is achieved through the combination of zero-knowledge proofs, constrained execution environments, and deterministic on-chain enforcement.
-The system is designed such that users do not need to trust agent developers, executors, or the AI models themselves, but only the underlying cryptographic assumptions.
+This paper presents a decentralized protocol that enables the creation, discovery, and use of machine-learning agents whose behavior is cryptographically verifiable on-chain.
+The protocol allows users to delegate constrained decision-making authority to off-chain agents while preserving strict trust-minimization guarantees: vaults execute only actions accompanied by a valid proof of compliant execution.

 1. Introduction